Michelle Mone, Baroness Mone: PPE Medpro controversy

+In June 2024, it was reported that a 46-year-old man, who was not named, had been arrested in connection with the criminal investigation into PPE Medpro, on suspicion of conspiracy to commit fraud and attempting to pervert the course of justice.

+On 1 October 2025, the High Court ruled that PPE Medpro had breached its £122 million contract with the Department of Health and Social Care to supply 25 million sterile surgical gowns during the COVID-19 pandemic.
+Justice Cockerill found that the gowns failed to meet validated sterilisation standards and lacked required certification, rendering them unsuitable for NHS use.
+PPE Medpro was ordered to repay £121,999,219 in damages by 15 October.

 Awards and recognition

 On 21 November 2002, Paisley University awarded her an honorary doctorate.
 Mone was appointed Officer of the Order of the British Empire (OBE) for her "services to the lingerie industry" in the 2010 New Year Honours.

 After consultation with the College of Arms, on 30 September 2015, she was created a life peer as Baroness Mone, of Mayfair in the City of Westminster.
 She was introduced in the House of Lords on 15 October by fellow Conservative peers Lord Freud and Baroness Morris of Bolton.

 She was recognised as one of the BBC's 100 women of 2017.